Conference and Event Planning Handbook

 Event Purpose

 Before you begin planning, make sure you have considered the strategic reason or need for running your event.
 Ensure you have a clear understanding of the key goals of the event and you know what you want your guests to take away from the experience.
 Consider what type of event will best meet those objectives, if an event is the best or most appropriate way to achieve these goals and ensure that running the event has long-term value for the University.
-For more help or advice in this area, please talk to The Strategic Marketing and Communications Unit.
+For more help or advice in this area, please talk to The Strategic Marketing Team.
 It is vital that all events and event submissions comply with the University's Code of Conduct and the University's Information Security and Acceptable Use policy.
-Further information on these and other policies can be found here.
+Further information on these policies can be found here.

 Audience

 Think about who you want to attract to the event, how you will attract them and how many people you expect to attend.
 Give consideration to whether you need to invite senior University staff and ensure you secure the date in their diaries as early as possible.
 More information on putting together a guest list and issuing invitations can be found here.
 If your audience is likely to include any dignitaries or external stakeholders of particular importance to the University, it is important to inform the Timetabling and Room Bookings Unit.
 They will ask you to provide a list of the distinguished guests including title and employment or position.
 Distinguished guests would include politicians, business directors, etc but this list is not exhaustive.
-If in doubt please check with Timetabling and Room Booking, who will be happy to advise.
-Events that attract an audience of children or vulnerable adults need to be given special consideration, and more information can be found here: Children/Vulnerable Adults Policy.
+If in doubt please check with Timetabling and Room Bookings, who will be happy to advise.
+Events that attract an audience of children or vulnerable adults need to be given special consideration and more information can be found here: Children/Vulnerable Adults Policy.

 Budget